TimeMachine1994/081925-SvelteTweb/Old Docs01/091025-admin-flow-refactor-documentation.md

 ## Overview

-Successfully refactored the TributeStream admin flow to be simpler, more functional, and better organized.
+Successfully refactored the Tributestream admin flow to be simpler, more functional, and better organized.
 The new admin system provides clear workflows for funeral director approval and memorial creation while maintaining comprehensive logging and following established API patterns.

 ## Key Improvements Made